appium/appium-xcuitest-driver/README.md

 ### mobile: viewportRect

-Return the rectangle of viewport.
+Retrieves the viwport dimensions.
-The viewport is the device screen size without the status bar.
+The viewport is the device's screen size with status bar size subtracted if the latter is present/visible.

 #### Returned Result

-The response is like `{"value":{"left":0,"top":96,"width":828,"height":1696}}`.
+The response looks like `{"value":{"left":0,"top":96,"width":828,"height":1696}}`.

 `left` and `top` are distance from the `left` of the screen and the `top` of the screen. [iOS Drawing Concepts](https://developer.apple.com/library/archive/documentation/2DDrawing/Conceptual/DrawingPrintingiOS/GraphicsDrawingOverview/GraphicsDrawingOverview.html) could help about the relationship of coordinate.